 On this page find:

 Recidivism is one of the most fundamental concepts in criminal justice.
 It refers to a person's relapse into criminal behavior, often after the person receives sanctions or undergoes intervention for a previous crime.
-Recidivism is measured by criminal acts that resulted in the rearrest, reconviction or return to prison with or without a new sentence during a three-year period following the prisoner's release.
+Recidivism is measured by criminal acts that resulted in rearrest, reconviction or return to prison with or without a new sentence during a three-year period following the prisoner's release.

-Current National Statistics on Recidivism
+National Statistics on Recidivism

-Desistance from Crime
+Desistance From Crime

 In an effort to build on what is currently known about desistance from crime, NIJ issued a directed solicitation in 2012.
 RTI International, in partnership with Pennsylvania State University's Justice Center for Research, was awarded funds to conduct research that builds on earlier work that examined the main effects of re-entry programming on recidivism.